 About the Family Caregiving Project

-The Family Caregiving Project exists because we believe that families have perspectives and insights that need to be heard by policy-makers, educators, students, practitioners and other families who could learn from their experience.
+The Family Caregiving Project was created because we believe that families have perspectives and insights that need to be heard by policy-makers, educators, students, practitioners and other families who could learn from their experience.

-This Project explores the perspectives of families affected by mental illness so we can better understand how to improve policies and services to meet their needs and to deepen understanding of family mental health realities, challenges and ways to help in recovery.
+This Project explored the perspectives of families affected by mental illness to better understand how to improve policies and services to meet their needs and to deepen understanding of family mental health realities, challenges and ways to help in recovery.

-The three main phases of the Project include:
+The three main phases of the Project included:

 The Family Mental Health Cafés: a series of five community conversations were held across Ontario in 2018 & 2019 inviting family members to share their experiences and perspectives.
 For key Café highlights, please see our project Video Gallery and Café Tool kit.